|Site Map | Bulletin Home | Temple University|

 Students admitted to Temple with 60 or more transfer credits will be matriculated directly into a degree-granting program, rather than as “undeclared” in a school or college or the Division of University Studies.

 Students declare a major either by completing their school’s or college’s declaration of major process (see specific school or college section in this Bulletin) or by completing an intra-university transfer to another Temple school or college (see the policy on Transfer between Colleges within the University).

 Individual schools and colleges may require students to declare a major earlier than 60 credits.
 Students should consult the policies and regulations of their own school/college for any additional guidelines regarding declaration of major.

 The University Disciplinary Committee, which is located in the Office of Judicial Affairs in the Howard Gittis Student Center, is responsible for administering the Student Code of Conduct.
-Violations of the University's Code of Conduct, including among other things, stealing, cheating, disorderly conduct, plagiarism, and possession of illegal drugs, may result in a student being brought before the University Disciplinary Committee.
+Violations of the university's Code of Conduct, including among other things, stealing, cheating, disorderly conduct, plagiarism, and possession of illegal drugs, may result in a student being brought before the University Disciplinary Committee.
 A finding of responsibility may result in a fine, suspension, and/or dismissal.
 A disciplinary hold is placed on the student’s record until sanctions are fulfilled.
-To see the Student Code of Conduct or other information on disciplinary actions, go to the Associate Dean of Students Office's website at www.temple.edu/assistance.
+To see the Student Code of Conduct or other information on disciplinary actions, go to the Office of Judicial Affairs web site at www.temple.edu/studentaffairs/judicial_affairs/index.htm.
 The Student Code of Conduct may also be viewed at http://policies.temple.edu/getdoc.asp?policy_no=03.70.12.

 For information on the Family Educational Rights and Privacy Act (FERPA) of 1974, see the FERPA text in the Responsibilities & Rights section in this Bulletin.